-Orders for semiconductor test and assembly equipment as reported by Semiconductor Equipment and Materials International (SEMI) increased sequentially each month from November 2015 through January 2016 and then began decreasing in February 2016.
-The downward order momentum within the back-end equipment segment ceased in March 2016 with global orders for equipment increasing throughout the second quarter.
-Similar to the broader market our operating results for the second quarter of fiscal 2016 were better than expected and benefitted from demand for equipment for testing devices used in mobile, automotive and computing applications.
-We monitor our customers' test floors, and equipment utilization increased sequentially a couple of points to 84%.
+Orders for semiconductor test and assembly equipment as reported by Semiconductor Equipment and Materials International (SEMI) increased sequentially each month from October 2015 through January 2016 followed by declining orders in February and March 2016.
+The downward order momentum within the back-end equipment segment ceased in March 2016 with global orders for equipment increasing during the second quarter reaching a peak in June and then declining throughout the third quarter of 2016.
+Similar to the broader market our operating results for the third quarter were down sequentially.
+During the first nine months our net sales in 2016 are up, slightly, from 2015 and have benefitted from demand for equipment for testing devices used in mobile, automotive and computing applications.
+We monitor our customers' test floors, and equipment utilization was essentially flat throughout the third quarter of 2016.
 Looking ahead, we see momentum in the automotive and mobile markets and are optimistic about the long-term prospects for the semiconductor equipment industry due to the increasing technological functionality of mobile devices, growing integrated circuit and LED content in automobiles and consumer products, and expanding applications in industrial.
 We are focused on growing our market share in the mobility, automotive and solid state markets and expanding into the test contacting and wafer level package test markets.